justintemps/justintemps/src/lib/content/pages/about.md

 In addition to English, I speak fluent Italian and French.
 I can also understand PHP, but it’s not my forte.
 Did I mention I’m from Texas?

-I’m married to a wonderful woman and we have two boys who are both diehard fans of AS Roma, like me.
+I’m married to a wonderful woman and we have two boys who are both die-hard AS Roma fans like me.

 Need to get in touch?